 FAILSAFE gummy bears

-A safe treat instead of the supercharged artificially coloured and flavoured lollies and treats.
+A safe low salicylate and histamine yummy treat instead of the supercharged artificially coloured and artificially coloured flavoured commercial lollies and treats.
 Sweetness can be adjusted according to taste.

 JOIN THE COMMUNITY: BRAND NEW Dietitian led Facebook group: Amines, Salicylates and Glutamates: The Food Intolerance Dietitian for great information and community support.